HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/tools_for_troubleshooting_and_diagnostics/index.md

 # Troubleshooting and diagnostics tools

 A number of tools and resources are available to help you troubleshoot issues and resolve problems while using HCL Digital Experience (DX).
 If you need further assistance, you can use the tools described here to identify and collect information to help HCL Software Support determine the underlying cause of a problem.
+You can also refer to the [Digital Experience Resources](https://support.hcl-software.com/csm?id=dx_support){target="_blank"} and [HCLSoftware Support Guide](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0010420){target="_blank"} for more information.

 To expedite the resolution of your issue, support will initially ask you the following information: